DDaanieloliv/Pupv2.nvim/README.md

 # sweetCakeV2.nvim

-A personal plugin that helps me switch between buffers on NeoVim.
+A personal plugin that helps me switch between buffers in Neovim and handle them per working directory.